HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 DXConnect is a servlet-based application deployed on top of IBM WebSphere Application Server in the HCL DX 9.5 CF19 and later deployments, under the [Configuration Wizard profile - `cw_profile`](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/index.md).
 DXConnect enables the DXClient tool to connect over an HTTP or HTTPS connection from a client development machine or remote server to a source or target HCL DX 9.5 server to execute certain tasks requested via DXClient commands.

+For supported on premises platforms with HCL DX 9.5 CF19 and later releases, the DXConnect application needs to be installed (refer to [DXConnect](dxconnect.md)) and started under the Configuration Wizard (`cw_profile`) on target servers.
+For more information on starting the Configuration Wizard, refer to [Accessing the Configuration Wizard](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/cw_run.md).

+For supported container deployments,starting from CF192 and in later release, the DXConnect Servlet is pre-configured and started on the Configuration Wizard server.

+!!!remember
+    Configuration Wizard Administrator credentials are required to access the DXConnect application.

 ## Architecture

 ![HCL DXclient Architecture diagram](../../../images/HCLDXClient_Architecture_Diagram.jpg)